 But, of course, some of these qualities will always overlap.

-Here are five desirable qualities every good photographer should have:
+Here are the five desirable qualities every good photographer should have:

 2. An Eye for Detail